Table of Contents

 The Beginning Of Indus River: A Revered Lifeline

 The Indus River derives from Tibet, specifically the Tibetan Autonomous Region of China.
 It is fed by the river which originates from the northern slopes of Kailash Range, which is near Lake Mansarovar.
 This location, in particular, is one of the most important lakes for practitioners of Hinduism and Buddhism.
-Following that step, the river starts a long journey to south Indian continent, passing through ladakh region of Jammu and Kashmir, later crossing into Pakistan, and finally pouring into Arabian Sea.
-The river bears complex cultural and religious meanings for that population.
+Following that step, the river starts a long journey to south Indian continent, passing through ladakh region of Jammu and Kashmir, The river bears complex cultural and religious meanings for that population.
 In Hinduism, this river is called Sindhu with the title, goddess of the river.
 It is also cited in various old scriptures such as the Rigveda.
 Like many derive traditions, it is believed to be one of the most significant rivers in India and is said to represent purity and life.
 Buddhist practices that parts of India, particularly the monastery regions of Ladakh, Indus River is treated as an important geographical and spiritual landmark of the region.

 The Indus River’s Course through Kashmir